 I would recommend this trip to anyone.
-You see a delightful area of England, breathe real fresh air, hardly any road noise and, when the weather is kind, Hardraw Old School Bunkhouse is an excellent location for observing and make lots of new friends.
+You see a delightful area of England, breathe real fresh air, hardly any road noise and, when the weather is kind.

-The group was based at HARDRAW OLD SCHOOL BUNKHOUSE, North Yorkshire.
+The group was based in a bunkhouse in Wenslydale.
 Meals depended on the day.
 Friday evening at the chip shop in Hawes.
 Breakfast DIY at the school.
 Saturday lunch anywhere in Hawes.
-Saturday dinner at the school Hawdraw Bunkhouse is a Country School bunkhouse run by William Hulme Grammar school.
-It is located in the small hamlet of Hardraw.
+Saturday dinner at the school.

 As for the astronomical side of things, alas one is at the mercy of English weather.
 Friday night proved the better (and only) night to get any observing done.
 It was still a little hit and miss I’m afraid.
 Rolling low cloud did it’s best to spoil our enthusiasm.
 Despite this, everyone made a serious effort to achieve some astronomy.
 Various pieces of equipment were tried.
 This included an unusual mirror whose optics defied everyone’s description.
 Despite the weather, a good time was had by one and all.